 WHAT IS A ROYALTY INTEREST?

-HOW DO I REGISTER TO BID?
+WHY DO I HAVE TO REGISTER TO BID?

-HOW DO I BID ON A SONG?
+HOW DO I BID ON A LISTING?

 You may place bids in real time from anywhere in the world via the Internet at theroyaltyexchange.com.